-Actions
+Actions:

 Using seven contracted enumerators, the project team surveyed 1,900 respondents, Navajo and non-Navajo, to determine market demand.
-In the controlled survey, which included only those 18 and older, the enumerators handed out the survey, which was then filled out and Kneel-down bread, shown here, is similar to a tamale and is often sold at local flea markets.

-collected, or read the questions and listed responses.
+In the controlled survey, which included only those 18 and older, the enumerators handed out the survey, which was then filled out and collected, or read the questions and listed responses.
 Two high school students were paid to input data into a spreadsheet.